com-480-data-visualization/datavis-project-2022-clr/README.md

 ### Tools / Lectures

 We will mostly stick to using D3 for our project.
 We will be using most basic D3 features as described in the "D3" and "Interactive D3" lectures such as creating html and svg elements for each item in our dataset and displaying time-series data.
 We will also show geographical data on a globe using information shown in the "Maps" and "Practical Maps" features.
+Possibly, we will try to integrate the D3 code of the globe with graphical elements from [giojs](https://giojs.org/), include some on scroll animations using [aos](https://michalsnik.github.io/aos/) and an animated landing page with [animejs](https://animejs.com/).

-As for the website's styling, we could either create it from scratch, or use a framework such as bootstrap, based on the amount of time we have available to finish the project.
+As for the website's styling, we will either create it from scratch, or use a framework such as bootstrap, based on the amount of time we have available to finish the project.

 ### Goal breakdown